Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Variable shadowing is enabled

 * Structs can contain 'struct functions' that can be called.
 Within struct functions all 'struct' variables can be accessed in READ mode.
 Changing a struct variable within a 'struct' function changes the variable <ins>only during the function scope</ins>.

+* Structs member variable can can be initialized upon 'struct' dectlaration

 * Structs can contain multiple embedded code sections in various programming languages (eg. **`>>c`**)